Daniel and Luis Moncada

-Daniel Moncada and Luis Moncada are Honduran-American actors and brothers best known for their role as "The Cousins" Leonel and Marco Salamanca on the award-winning AMC crime drama series Breaking Bad (2008–2013) and its spin-off Better Call Saul (2015–2022).
+Daniel Moncada and Luis Moncada are Honduran actors and brothers best known for their role as "The Cousins" Leonel and Marco Salamanca on the award-winning AMC crime drama series Breaking Bad (2008–2013) and its spin-off Better Call Saul (2015–2022).
 Despite playing twins on television, Luis is the elder brother by three years.

 Luis Moncada was formerly in a gang and has served a prison sentence for vehicle theft.

 As of 2025, they are both partnered streamers on Twitch.